Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

-Polarisation scholarship in New Zealand is particularly influenced from research in the USA, so it is useful to cover some key analyses of their system as well as general data-based polarisation measurement methods.
+Polarisation scholarship in New Zealand is particularly influenced from research in the USA, due to the countries both being English-speaking Western democracies and having a long history of cooperation and political alliance; for example, New Zealand’s membership of the “Five Eyes” surveillance alliance began in 1956 and continues to the present day \cite{ Battersby_phantom_2023}.As such, it is useful to cover some key analyses of polarisation in the USA.
+A 2018 literature review \cite{ tucker2018social} found that the vast majority of polarisation research in the USA focussed on division between the Republicans and Democrats, at the expense of other possible polarisations such as racial segregation between whites and non-whites.
 Heatherington \cite{hetherington_review_2009} famously found that the Republican and Democrat parties have no overlap in their policies or voting patterns, finding a bimodal division by inspection (e.g. no overlap between the ideological groups).
-Most subsequent research uses significance using tests such as Hartigan’s Dip test \cite{hartigan_dip_1985} \cite{kopacheva_users_2022}.
-When investigating social networks, bimodality is expressed as strong in-group/out-group divisions \cite{valensise_dynamics_2022}, and is often characterised by hostility between the two groups; it is common to consider this hostility as a key sign of polarisation, in addition to the differences in policy positions between the two poles (usually the Republican and Democrat parties in the USA) \cite{iyengar_affect_2012} \cite{Tanesini_affect_2022}.
-On social media, these hostile divisions usually take the form of "echo chambers" that focus on one set of political views and exclude all others \cite{del_vicario_echo_2016} \cite{Gao_Echochamber_2023}.
+His focus on the Republican-Democrat axis leads him to claim that the USA was minimally polarised during the 1950s, since there was no bimodal division; however, he does not comment on other possible axes of polarisation, such as the racial segregation which was legally enforced across the country at the time.
+We believe that this issue of fixation on the Republican-Democrat axis at the expense of other polarisations applies to a great deal of polarisation research on the USA.
+Most subsequent research uses significance tests such as Hartigan’s Dip test \cite{hartigan_dip_1985} \cite{kopacheva_users_2022}.
+When investigating social networks, bimodality is expressed as strong in-group/out-group divisions \cite{valensise_dynamics_2022}, and is often characterised by hostility between the two groups; it is common to consider this hostility as a key sign of polarisation, in addition to the differences in policy positions between the two poles (the Republican and Democrat parties) \cite{iyengar_affect_2012, Tanesini_affect_2022}.
+On social media, these hostile divisions usually take the form of "echo chambers" that focus on one set of political views and exclude all others \cite{del_vicario_echo_2016, Gao_Echochamber_2023}.